RommelTJ/docker_and_kubernetes_notes/complete_guide/s07-deployment-using-aws/01_CI_and_deployments_with_AWS.md

 * Go to travis-ci.com
 * Sign up
-* Abort, TravisCI is no longer free.
-Do this using GitHub actions.
+* TravisCI is sorta free for Open Source Software, but you need to provide credit card details.